dsebastien/obsidian-publisher/README.md

   - Update
     - Content
     - Metadata

+### How the plugin could deal with...

+- Links
+  - Adapt to match target platform Base URL
+  - Remove those that don't correspond to also published posts
+- Embedded Tweets
+  - Convert to the target platform's syntax (if any)
+- Embedded YouTube Videos
+- Embedded Github Gists
+- SEO metadata
+- Validations
+  - No unknown status
+  - No duplicate slugs
+  - No unknown opublisher properties in YAML front matter
+  - All links point to existing notes
 - Modification detection
   - To detect modifications, the plugin uses a hash stored in the "opublisher_hash" property
   - If if is not set, the note is considered "new"